ClickCease Long Tail Keywords: the easy step-by-step guide to keyword research

 Remember that this is the discovery stage and there are no bad keywords – you will have to confirm them in your research in any case.

-To make the most out of Reddit do this:
+To make the most out of Quora do this:

-- Type in your industry in the search bar to the right (“design” in this case)
+2. Type in your industry in the search bar (“design” in this case)

 Immediately, I was able to find what I was looking for — the keywords “redesign” & “poster.”